tburrows13/FreightForwarding/README.md

 ### Attributions
 Thank you to everyone who's contributed to the mods used in X-Logistics.
 In particular: Deadlock989, schnurrebutz, robot256, Yehn, and Jakzie.
-Thank you to ElephantInTheRoom for feedback and suggestions.
+Thank you to ElephantInTheRoom and Ray1claw for feedback and suggestions.

 ---